-For extreme overloads (=> "Figure 5: Switch-off time t depending on the overload I/IN at OC level 180 % (OL)") the load is weighted more heavily.
+For extreme overloads (=> "Figure 3: Switch-off time t depending on the overload I/IN (OL)") the load is weighted more heavily.
 This means the load is provided with a factor for the calculation of the RMS value, by way that the overload protection function triggers, even if the RMS value does not reach 100%.